-- Phone the Choice Services Centre......0300 111 2211 - Our office hours are 9am 5pm, Monday to Friday. - At weekends, on public holidays and after 5pm on weekdays, we will only respond for emergency repairs. - If you have a textphone, please dial 18001 before the telephone number you want to call. - E-mail us or text usrepairs@choice-housing.org (please do not use e-mail or text 07880 678123 for emergency or urgent repairs) - Visit our head offices Leslie Morrell House, 37-41 May Street, Belfast, BT1 4DN - Maple House, Beechill Business Park, 96 Beechill Road, Belfast, BT8 7QN
+- - Our office hours are 9am 5pm, Monday to Friday. - At weekends, on public holidays and after 5pm on weekdays, we will only respond for emergency repairs. - If you have a textphone, please dial 18001 before the telephone number you want to call. - E-mail us or text usrepairs@choice-housing.org (please do not use e-mail or text for emergency or urgent repairs) - Complete a non-emergency repair request on 'My Choice' Tenant Portalwww.choice-housing.org - Visit our head offices.....Leslie Morrell House, 37-41 May Street, Belfast, BT1 4DN

+Maple House, Beechill Business Park, 96 Beechill Road, Belfast, BT8 7QN